ihkeith/Personal-Learning-Journal/README.md

 ## Usage

--clone the repo to your computer
+- clone the repo to your computer
+- NOTE: it is recommended to create a virtual environment and install dependencies via requirements.txt!
 - install dependencies
 - from the root of the cloned repo, run `python3 app.py`